Crapenter-Cheung/crapenter-cheung.github.io/_pages/useful_links.md

 Anna Punying (Baruch College): Research in algebraic combinatorics and algebraic geometry.
 [Link](https://annapunying.wixsite.com/punying-math)

 George H. Seelinger (University of Michigan): Catalanimals and Schubert calculus.
 [Link](https://ghseeli.github.io/)

+The International Conference on Formal Power Series and Algebraic Combinatorics (FPSAC) is a major annual event in the combinatorial community.
+One can follow the cutting-edge developments in the field through its proceedings, published as Extended Abstracts.[Link](https://fpsac.org/)